Natural History Museum Vienna

 Research Services

-Non-destructive, high resolution computer tomography (voxel sizes down to 1 µm can be achieved depending on specimen size) of specimens from life and earth sciences, as well as cultural history objects such as archaeological artefacts; preparation of 3D models for visualization in research or outreach activities and generation of data for 3D printing
+Non-destructive, high resolution computer tomography (voxel sizes down to 1 µm can be achieved depending on specimen size) of specimens from life and earth sciences, as well as cultural history objects such as archaeological artefacts.

 Methods & Expertise for Research Infrastructure